arumie/obsidian-simple-prompt-plugin/README.md

 ## How to use

-- Clone this repo.
+- Clone this repo into your Obsidian vault's plugins folder.
-- Make sure your NodeJS is at least v20 (`node --version`).
 - `npm i` or `yarn` to install dependencies.
 - `npm run dev` to start compilation in watch mode.
 - `npm run build:css` to build the css.